hydraulic-software/conveyor/guidebook/docs/tutorial.md

 Conveyor has three pre-canned "Hello World" project templates, all Apache 2 licensed so they can form the basis of your own apps.

 One is a native OpenGL app written in C++, the second is for a GUI JVM app using the reactive [JetPack Compose for Desktop](https://www.jetbrains.com/lp/compose-desktop/) toolkit, and the last is another JVM GUI app using [JavaFX](https://www.openjfx.io).
 Generating a project based on these templates is the quickest way to try things out.
 The JVM apps are easier to play with because you don't need cross-compilers.
 For the C++ project you'll need to compile it on each OS that you wish to target.
+It's your choice, this tutorial will guide you through all of them.

 * [x] For the native C++ app, install CMake and the compiler toolchain for each platform you will target.
 * [x] For a JVM app, install a JDK 11 or higher.